Nils Fuglesang: Pre-war life

-Fuglesang was born at Rasvåg in Hidra, near Flekkefjord, Norway the son of a customs official he was raised and educated in Florø.
+Fuglesang was born in the village of Rasvåg on the island of Hidra, near the town of Flekkefjord in Norway the son of a customs official he was raised and educated in Florø.
 German prisoner of war records confirm his residency in Florø but do not give any details of his date and place of birth.
 From September 1935 Fuglesang received three years education in economics at the French Lycee Pierre-Corneille in Rouen before studying at the Bergen Commercial College.
 He was working as an apprentice with an Oslo shipping company when the war began.

 Following the German invasion in April 1940 and the ensuing battles the country was occupied.
 Fuglesang decided to escape from Norway to get to Great Britain and join the Norwegian Armed Forces in exile.
 Sea traffic was closely monitored by the Germans who were aware of significant numbers of young Norwegians wishing to continue the fight from England, frequent checks and searches were made and penalties harsh for anybody caught.
 On 12 March 1941 he escaped from Kyammen to Shetland aboard the boat Heimfjell with 11 others.